zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Test procedure

-1. Using method [Get-Del-NS-IPs], obtain the IP addresses to the name servers ("Name Server IPs").
+1. Using Method [Get-Del-NS-IPs], obtain the IP addresses to the name servers ("Name Server IPs").

-2. Using method [Get-Zone-NS-Names], obtain the names of the name servers from the *Child Zone* ("Child Zone Name Server Names").
+2. Using Method [Get-Zone-NS-Names], obtain the names of the name servers from the *Child Zone* ("Child Zone Name Server Names").

 3. If the *Name Server IPs* set or the *Child Zone Name Server Names* set is